wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.3.1 - 2015/07/04 =
+* Tweak - Hook 'dont_show_categories_on_shop' into 'woocommerce_product_subcategories_args' tag for not show subcategories on Shop page
+* Tweak - Hook 'dont_show_product_on_shop' into 'woocommerce_before_shop_loop' with priority 41 for not show products on Shop page
+* Fix - Shop page showing Products above categories when Sort and Display is activated

 = 1.3.0 - 2015/07/03 =
 * Feature - Major performance upgrade with optimized database queries and in plugin caching
 * Feature - Add new DB Query Cache settings box with option to switch caching ON | OFF and manual clear cache